pyd1data/course-project-2/README.md

 ##Answers and Conclusions from PM2.5 emissions analysis

-All Questions need first to load the dataset
+All Questions need first to load the dataset:
 ```{r}
 #read data
 NEI <- readRDS("summarySCC_PM25.rds")